DaveBubenik/tegra-demo-distro/README.md

 5. Applying update

         First install the tegraflash image using initrd-flash.
-Then copy the swu file over to the device.
+Then copy the swu file and swupdate.pem over to the device.
-        Run the following command: swupdate -e "system,slot_a" -i ./demo-swupdate-full-jetson-xavier-nx-devkit-emmc.swu Reboot the jetson
+        Run the following command: swupdate -e "system,slot_a" -k swupdate.pem -i ./demo-swupdate-full-jetson-xavier-nx-devkit-emmc.swu
+        Reboot the jetson

 6. Verify the update occured